-The mortality table used was the 2020 WRS Experience Tables adopted by the Board in connection with the 2018-2020 Experience Study.
+The mortality table used was the 2020 WRS Experience Tables adopted by the Board in connection with the 2018-2020 Experience Study and not adjusted in connection with the 2021-2023 Experience Study.
 The rates in this table were based on actual WRS experience adjusted for future mortality improvements using the MP-2021 fully generational improvement scale from a base year of 2010.
 Sample retirement values from this table are shown below.
 This assumption is used to measure the probabilities of participants dying before retirement and the probabilities of each benefit payment being made after retirement.
-For any current annuitants with a multiple person contract, no mortality was applied in the calculation of the present value of future benefits.
+For any current retirees with a multiple person contract, no mortality was applied in the calculation of the present value of future benefits.